SAP-samples/teched2021-INT261/exercises/exercise0/README.md

 6. In  **Destination Configuration** section, click **Edit**, then **Enter your trial user password** and click **Save**.

-    > Caution: Ensure that the **Two Factor Authentication** is [disabled for the user](https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/d26427a2c503456bbdfec53d385e0433.html) whose username and password are entered in the destination configuration.
-If not, then register a new user with 2FA disabled.

       **WM\_CF\_SPACE\_PROVIDER** destination is used in Process Flexibility Cockpit while importing the sample content from API Business Hub.
 This destination is already created in the previous steps, and now you have configured the credentials for the destination.

     > #### Important Note: You need to change your password in any case since the one that seems to be there is not valid.

+    > Caution: Ensure that the **Two Factor Authentication** is [disabled for the user](https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/d26427a2c503456bbdfec53d385e0433.html) whose username and password are entered in the destination configuration.
+If not, then register a new user with 2FA disabled.

-    > #### Important Note: If you are using SAP Universal ID then follow this note https://launchpad.support.sap.com/#/notes/3085908
+    > Important Note: If you are using SAP Universal ID then follow this note https://launchpad.support.sap.com/#/notes/3085908

     ![00-021](./images/00-021.png)